ldaptools/ldaptools/docs/en/reference/Main-Configuration.md

 -------------------------------
 #### servers **(REQUIRED)**

 An array of LDAP servers (ie. `[ 'dc01' ]`).
-When more than one is used it will attempt it each server until it finds one it can connect to.
+When more than one server name is used it will attempt each one until it successfully connects.

 -------------------------------
 #### server_selection